 Maybe it’s hard to believe, but a lot of bloggers don’t take that into consideration!

 24) Improve Your Site Speed

-Honestly, I shouldn't even have to mention the importance of a fast-loading webpage.
+Honestly, I shouldn’t even have to mention the importance of a fast-loading webpage.

 There are a lot of things you can do to improve your site speed.